 There is currently no cure for AS but there has been great progress in managing the disease.

 Medications: Medications can help slow down the damage, relieve pain and stiffness and reduce long term disability.
 The aim of treatment is remission - to be symptom free and return to normal function.
 Each person responds differently to medications, so you will need to work with your rheumatologist or GP to find the best medications for you.

 Eating well: Eating a balanced diet that is low in saturated fat, sugar and salt, but high in fruit, vegetables and cereals is good for most people.
 Managing your weight can help you reduce strain on your lower back, hips, legs and feet.

 Keeping active: Regular physical activity helps reduce pain, strengthen muscles, maintain good posture and improves overall health.
 Consider working on a prescribed set of exercises with your physiotherapist.
 Suggested activities include swimming, walking, jogging, low-impact aerobics and tennis.
-With Australian cricketing legend Michael Slater, Arthritis Australia has developed stretching exercises specifically for people with AS.

 Psychological: By taking control of your condition you can approach it with a positive attitude.
 Early diagnosis, a good relationship with your doctor and assistance from a psychologist can help you to deal with pain and the psychological impact of AS.